 - Income Eligibility

 - Sources of Law

 Temporary Cash Assistance (TCA) provides cash assistance to families with dependent children when available resources do not fully address the family’s needs.
 TCA also prepares participants for independence through job training.

 Many figures used to calculate Temporary Cash Assistance (TCA) benefits are revised annually by the Maryland Department of Human Services (DHS) Family Investment Administration, the state agency that administers the program.
 Changes to the program can be found in the Code of Maryland Regulations (COMAR) 07.03.03, or on the DHS website.
-You may also contact your local Department of Social Services office for updated figures.
+You may also contact your local Department of Human Services office for updated figures.
 Benefit amount varies depending on individual and household circumstances.

 Minor child residing with a parent or another adult caretaker relative or a pregnant woman with no other child.
 A recipient must be a U.S. citizen or a legal immigrant who meets the full conditions of the rules of the program.
 A "child" must be under 18 or under 19 and a full time secondary school student.
 Additional eligibility requirements are available on the DHS website and in the COMAR.

 TCA has a 5 year (60 month) lifetime limit for recipients.
 Recipients may go on and off of TCA as often as needed, but may not exceed the 60 months of benefits unless they meet the requirements for a hardship exemption.
 This and other limitations are explained in COMAR 07.03.03.20.